-This article explains what DevOps really means and how automation tools can help teams in adopting DevOps practice.
+This article explains what DevOps is and what DevOps really means, and how automation tools can help teams adopt DevOps practice.

 DevOps (a portmanteau of “development” and “operations”) is a concept dealing with, among other things: software development, operations, and services.
 It emphasizes communication, collaboration, and integration between software developers and information technology (IT) operations personnel.– Wikipedia